kristopolous/quick-color/README.md

     > hsl2xxx 42.903 0.744 0.488

 With the xxx selected.
+Let's put in rgb

+    > hsl2rgb 42.903 0.744 0.488

-Let's put in rgb and then take the luminance (last number) and multiply it by 0.75
+And now we want the luminance (last number) multiplied by 0.75

     > hsl2rgb 42.903 0.744 0.488*0.75
     163 124 24

 As you can see from the little boxes, it looks like we are successful.
+But how do we use that number.

 Hover over the little box and you'll see the hex code to use for html.

 Click on it and you'll see the color appended to the input box and selected.

 Now you can do a Ctrl+x (or equivalent cut) on your platform and get the color into the clipboard.